experimentAccount2/slpkg/README.rst

 .. code-block:: bash

     Required root privileges

     $ tar xvf slpkg-3.2.1.tar.gz
     $ cd slpkg-3.2.1
     $ ./install.sh

+    If you want to build slpkg for use with Python 3.x (needs the optional dependency python3) pass the script PYTHON3=yes, like:

+    PYTHON3=yes ./install.sh

     Installed as Slackware package

     Uninstall: